 To the knowledge of the Company, none of the experts named above or their respective associates or affiliates held, as of the date of the applicable report, valuation, statement or opinion referred to in ITEM 17.1: "Interests of Experts - Names of Experts" above, currently hold or will receive any registered or beneficial interests, direct or indirect, in any securities or other property of the Company other than William N. Pearson, who is Executive Vice President, Exploration of the Company.
-William N. Pearson held, when he prepared the Iska Iska Technical Report and as at the date hereof, an aggregate of 654,789 Common Shares, 300,000 stock options and 400,000 restricted share units of the Company.
-William N. Pearson did not receive any direct or indirect interest in any securities of the Company or of any associate or affiliate of the Company in connection with the preparation of such report.
+William N. Pearson held, when he prepared the Iska Iska Technical Report, an aggregate of 654,789 Common Shares, 300,000 stock options and 400,000 restricted share units of the Company, and as at the date hereof, an aggregate of 654,789 Common Shares, 300,000 stock options and 450,000 restricted share units of the Company or of any associate or affiliate of the Company in connection with the preparation of such report.
 Charley Marahwi and Richard Gowans held less than 1% of the securities of the Company or of any associate or affiliate of the Company when they prepared the Iska Iska Technical Report, and as at the date hereof, held less than 1% of the securities of the Company or of any associate or affiliate of the Company.